 Special Services: All properties, including exempt properties pay the special levy.
 The special levy provides for fire and EMR (emergency medical response) services, policing, and street Lighting.

 The Town of Niverville does not set education tax rates but is required under provincial legislation to raise and collect both provincial and local education taxes.
 The Hanover School Division is the local education authority for the Town of Niverville.
 For clarification on education taxes please contact either your school board trustee or the Hanover School Division at 204-326-6471.

-The Province of Manitoba provides a “school tax” rebate program.
-Manitoba residents who pay more than $250.00 of annual property education taxes are entitled to a Manitoba Education Property Tax Credit Advance.
-To qualify for the credit you must be the resident and owner of the property for which you are applying as of January 1.
-Application forms are available at our office after the tax bills are issued for the year.
-The deadline to apply is mid-November.
-For the exact due date each year please review the information insert that accompanied your tax bill or contact the Town Administration office.
+The Province of Manitoba administers a “school tax” rebate program.
+Manitoba residents who pay more than $250.00 of annual property education taxes are entitled to a Education Property Tax Credit Advance (EPTCA).
+To qualify for the credit to be applied directly to the tax bill you must be the resident and owner of the property for which you are applying AND have been levied taxes as of January 1, 2017.
+Application forms are available at the Town office.
+Deadline to apply is November 15, 2017.
 After that date property owners can apply on their annual personal income tax return.
-Tenants may apply for the credit on their annual personal income tax return.
+There is an opportunity to apply each year.

-The 2016 Rebate will be claimed when you file your 2016 income tax in the spring of 2017.
+The 2017 Rebate may be claimed when you file your 2017 personal income tax in the spring of 2018.
 This means that a separate application for the rebate is no longer necessary.
 To be eligible for the Seniors' School Tax Rebate, you or your spouse/common-law partner must:

 - be 65 years of age or older by the end of the year (December 31);

 - own your home or be liable for paying the school taxes on your principal residence;